semccomas/protein_project_for_submission/README.md

 seq_for_BLAST.py ---> separating all 313 sequences from the database into individual files to be used while running PSIBLAST

 sarahblast.sh ---> automating the BLAST running process for all files that came from seq_for_BLAST.py

-cat_cross_val_sets.sh ---> creating the cross validation sets and using set1 as my validation set for final optimization

 structures_for_BLAST.py --> as seq_for_BLAST, I made 313 files of all the structure so that I could append the target values properly to the BLAST output for the corresponding sequence and use them in psi_parse*